Inca Trail Trek to Machu Picchu

 - CAMPING EQUIPMENT.
 Alpaca Expeditions is considered a leading agent of change due to its implementation of top-quality equipment such as tents, sleeping pads, sleeping bags and others.

 - FOOD.
 During your hike with Alpaca Expeditions you are guaranteed to put on some pounds.
 Our chefs have special yearly training to create unique meals while on the trail.
 Our food is prepared with fresh ingredients, and is served buffet style.
-Our services includes breakfast, snacks, lunch that will come with soup, main course ad hot drinks, happy hours with hot drinks upon your arrival to each campsite and dinners that include with soup, main course and deserts.
+Our services includes breakfast, snacks, lunch that will come with soup, main course ad hot drinks, happy hours with hot drinks upon your arrival to each campsite and dinners that include with soup, main course and desserts.
 We also provide all hikers with potable drinking water while on the trails.

 - SATELLITE PHONES.
 Alpaca Expeditions is the only company that has satellite phones availble along all its operating trails.
 Hikers have access to satellite phones to contact their love ones.